Snowshoeing Basics: Overview of Modern Snowshoes

 Snowshoeing is an easy and accessible way for nearly anyone to enjoy the great outdoors during winter.
 Clearly, it’s always a good idea to engage in strenuous physical activity only after you’ve achieved some baseline athletic level of fitness.

-With snowshoes, though, you can regulate your speed and the amount of effort you exert quite easily.
-There’s no gliding or sliding involved as with cross-country skiing.
-So, just stop when you’re tired.
-And then continue marching when you’ve rested.
+With snowshoes, however, you can regulate your speed and the amount of effort you exert quite easily.
+There’s no gliding or sliding involved as with cross-country skiing, for example.
+So just stop when you’re tired.
+And then continue marching when you’ve rested!

-All bets are off, however, when you’re attempting to travel through more than a foot of fresh snow.
-That’s a challenge no matter how good of shape you’re in.
+All bets are off, though, when you’re attempting to travel through more than a foot of fresh snow.
+That’s a challenge no matter your state of fitness.
 But if you pace yourself, you’ll be fine.

 When doing winter photography with my more expensive DSLR camera, I prefer traveling in snowshoes rather than cross-country skis.
 They’re more stable, which lessens my risk of falling and burying my camera in the snow.

-Also, I notice more details that I may otherwise miss while zooming by on xc skis.
-This is due to the slower nature of snowshoeing.
+Also, I notice more details when snowshoeing that I may otherwise miss while zooming by on xc skis.
+This is due to the inherently slower nature of snowshoeing.

-As a (former) backcountry snowboarder, I used to climb to the tops of snow-capped mountains in snowshoes.
+As a former snowboarder who used to enjoy backcountry riding, I would climb to the tops of snow-capped mountains in snowshoes.
 Then, I’d strap them to my backpack and ride down.

-Admittedly, I use snowshoes for utilitarian purposes.
-During Snowpocalypse years at Lake Tahoe, for example, I use them to pack down the mountains of snow that accumulate around my driveway and walkways.
+Admittedly, I use snowshoes more for utilitarian purposes nowadays.
+During Snowpocalypse years at Lake Tahoe, for example, I wear them while packing down the mountains of snow that accumulate around my driveway and walkways.

 Snowshoes are, after all, just tools (albeit mostly for adventure).